wormhole-foundation/wormhole/whitepapers/0007_governor.md

 ## Non-Goals
 * Set a blanket rate limiting on all supported chains for all tokens
-* Prevent any single "bad actor" from blocking other value transfer by generating one large transfer
+* Prevent any single "bad actor" from blocking other value transfer by intentionally exceeding the transfer limit for the given time period

 ## Overview
 Each individual Guardian within the Guardian network can employ a set of strategies to verify the validity of a VAA.
 The Governor is designed to be one of those checks by proposing a notional limit on the value that can be transferred from a given chain within a certain time frame.

 There are many other potential variations on the notional value limit and time frame considered (i.e. 4 hour window, 12 hour window, max single transaction size) — this initial implementation is for a 24-hour window with a custom limit per chain that is informed by data-driven analysis from recent chain activity.